CSC300-Embedded-Systems/p01-master/example-README.md

 *Outline the product you're creating:*

 - *List the hardware components you'll be using, and how they interact.
 This is an appropriate place for a diagram.
-An EXCELLENT resource for creating diagrams is TinkerCAD [TinkerCAD website](http://tinkercad.com "TinkerCAD website").
-A sample of how to add an image to Github is shown below. *
+An EXCELLENT resource for creating diagrams is the [TinkerCAD website](http://tinkercad.com "TinkerCAD website").
+A sample of how to add an image to Github is shown below.*

 - *List all of the known parts in the code you'll be creating.*